Program Overview

 - Interns are assigned a mentor at their school site and a school district support provider.

-- The program can be completed in less than 12 months and leads to a recommendation for a California Preliminary Teaching Credential.
+- The program can be completed in less than 12 months.

 Cohorts & Schedule